jvanname/TechnicalAnalysis/GoldenCross.md

 CIFR|-3| 4 | 1 | 57 |58 |

 **Statistical significance of modified strategy**
 It turns out that if we just take into consideration the startups QUBT,PLTR,QBTS,CIFR, we make a statistically significant loss in the sense that there is a 3 percent chance that we would have done worse.
-This suggests that if we simply took the opposite strategy, we may have made a profit.
+This suggests that if we simply took the opposite strategy, we may have made a statistically significant profit.

 **What I did not cover in this analysis**